SGSA Policies and Procedures

 Services We Provide

-In addition to publishing Sports Grounds and Safety Guides, which provide detailed advice and guidance to those involved with the safety management of any sports grounds, the SGSA also publishes guidance for local authorities on the issue, monitoring and enforcement of safety certificates issues under the provisions of the Safety of Sports Ground Act 1975 and the Fire Safety and Safety of Places of Sport Act 1987.
+In addition to publishing safety guides, which provide detailed advice and guidance to those involved with the safety management of any sports grounds, the SGSA also publishes guidance for local authorities on the issue, monitoring and enforcement of safety certificates issues under the provisions of the Safety of Sports Ground Act 1975 and the Fire Safety and Safety of Places of Sport Act 1987.